savetheclocktower/daubjs/docs/lexer.md

 * The two rules that begin with `exclude` are present so that they can detect escaped characters and prevent them from matching other rules.
 The `raw: true` means that they will be represented in the tree as bare strings without names.

 * The `interpolation-start` rule looks for the sequence that would signal an interpolation within the template string.
 When it matches, it triggers a different lexer.
 The `inside` property is saying something like this: "Create a new `Token` whose name is `interpolation`.
 The contents of this new token will be an array that contains (a) the `interpolation-start` token we just made, plus (b) whatever tokens are generated by `LEXER_TEMPLATE_STRING_INTERPOLATION`."
-(The `after` property works identically to `inside`, except that the triggering token is not added to the collection, but exists in the tree on its own.)
+(The `after` property works identically to `inside`, except that the triggering token is not prepended to the collection, but exists in the tree on its own.)

 * The `string-end` rule looks for the sequence that would signal the end of the template string.
 The `final: true` means that an occurrence of this pattern would signal that the lexer’s job is done, and it should return control to whatever called it.